defsteph/EPiFocalPoint/README.md

 ### Release 1.3.5
 1. Fixed an issue with having an empty path in module.config causing the generated path to have double slashes (//) in the url.

+### Release 1.3.6
+1. Fixed an issue with initialization of the language resources.